 This form of Star goes back to the 17th century.
 The first published reference that I know is in

 "The Spanish Jeepsie" in John Playford’s "The English Dancing Master" (1651): "right hands acrosse and goe round, then left round".
-(Note: spelling of the name varies by edition!)
+(Note: the spelling of the name of the dance varies by edition!)

 To make a good Hands Across Star you should curve your hand slightly to make a strong hook:

 Tilt your hand slightly (counter-clockwise for your right hand) and hook it with the person diagonally opposite to make a good connection.
 A Hands Across Star is not four hands; it is two sets of two hands.
 Do not touch the other person's hand with your thumb.
 Sadly, many dancers grip with their thumb, unnecessarily, and it is extremely uncomfortable!